dfloureiro/News-API-java/README.md

 ### How to use examples:
-Create a instance of NewsApiRequestFactory with default values:
+Create an instance of NewsApiRequestFactory with default values:

         NewsApiRequestFactory newsApiRequestFactory = new NewsApiRequestFactory("apiKey");